filipgorczynski/filipgorczynski/README.md

 ## :man_technologist: About Me

-I'm Filip and I wear many hats depending on what is required of me but most of the time I jump between full stack web developer, family guy & beginner Warhammer 40000 player.
+I'm Filip and I wear many hats depending on what is required of me but most of the time I jump between full stack web developer, family guy & hobbyist Warhammer 40000 player/painter.

 For more than a decade in the industry as a web application developer for a one year I've switched my career path to become a junior game developer in Danish company Omnigame - but finally game development isn't for me.
 Still, it was really exciting.
 I'm currently working as a software engineer for a Swiss company - Neoinstinct as I feel more confident with web applications.